Splash Pharmaceuticals

 Series A in 2004

-Astoria Software specializes in developing content management systems focused on dynamic product documentation.
-The company aims to simplify the creation, management, and publication of complex business-critical content by offering a comprehensive end-to-end solution.
-This solution encompasses authoring, content management, and rendering systems, all delivered as an integrated, on-demand service.
-Through its innovative approach, Astoria seeks to reduce costs and streamline processes for enterprises managing essential documentation.
+Astoria Software is a developer of content management systems focused on dynamic product documentation.
+The company aims to simplify the creation, management, and publication of complex business-critical content and documents.
+Astoria provides an integrated end-to-end solution that encompasses authoring, content management, and rendering systems, all offered as a hosted on-demand service.
+Through its innovative approach, Astoria Software addresses the challenges organizations face in managing essential documentation efficiently and cost-effectively.

 E Ink